-Pfeiffer Beach is among a number of places on the Big Sur coast bearing
+Pfeiffer Beach, with its occasional purple sand, is among a number of places on the Big Sur coast bearing

 the name of one of the area's pioneering families.
 For that reason it

 can get a bit confusing.
-We'll show you how to find this beautiful and secluded beach.
+We'll show you how to find this beautiful and secluded beach and what you'll find once you get there.

 Let's sort it out: